 The age of the aircraft also means that severe limitations have been placed upon it with regards to manoeuvring and lift capability, restricting the capabilities of the CH-46 fleet even further.
 As an aside and with hindsight being a wonderful thing, these time spans mean that the USMC could’ve replaced the CH-46 in the 1980’s with a version of the Blackhawk or a new-build CH-46, and then replaced this with the Osprey after nearly two decades in service; definitely food for thought with regards to future projects.

 With regards to a viable replacement, given the fact that the CH-46, or Frog as it is known in USMC parlance, is a highly regarded airframe despite its age and giving regard to the old adage ‘if it’s not broke, don’t fix it’, the best alternative would seem to be another version of the CH-46, albeit upgraded.
-This would be appear to be common sense alternative to the Osprey.
+This would appear to be a common-sense alternative to the Osprey.
 As with most defence programmes, there always seems to be an alternative sat on the sidelines which seems to be as good, if not better, and the Osprey programme is no different.
-Boeing Vertol, who presently manufacture the Osprey in conjunction with their partners Bell, built the original CH-46.
+Boeing Vertol, who presently manufactures the Osprey in conjunction with their partners Bell, built the original CH-46.
 They also build its bigger cousin, the CH-47 Chinook, what Boeing Vertol did, and did with their own money, was to build a state-of-the-art CH-46 as a technology demonstrator.
-This demonstrator, called the Model 360, was in essence an all composite ‘Super’ Sea Knight.
+This demonstrator, called the Model 360, was, in essence, an all-composite ‘Super’ Sea Knight.
 It was significantly lighter, had ‘Fly-By-Wire’ controls, a retractable undercarriage and looked very similar to the Frog.
 It also shared a substantial number of proven transmission components with the Chinook.

 To highlight this singular issue, the Eurocopter Super Puma has a modified undercarriage that allows it to ‘kneel’ to allow access to the lower hangers of smaller ships.

-One of the big technology leaps for the Model 360 was the use of an all composite fuselage.
-At the time it was the largest, all composite aircraft ever constructed, the design of which was subsequently used to develop the Osprey, thus laying the foundations for future aircraft development.
-Had the Model 360 been produced instead of the MV-22 or at least along side it, given ten years for development it could have been in service around 2003.
-Allowing additional time to become operational, the Model 360 could’ve still have been actively participating in both Iraq and Afghanistan significantly earlier and in greater numbers compared to the Osprey.
+One of the big technology leaps for the Model 360 was the use of an all-composite fuselage.
+At the time it was the largest, all-composite aircraft ever constructed, the design of which was subsequently used to develop the Osprey, thus laying the foundations for future aircraft development.
+Had the Model 360 been produced instead of the MV-22 or at least alongside it, given ten years for development it could have been in service around 2003.
+Allowing the additional time to become operational, the Model 360 could’ve still have been actively participating in both Iraq and Afghanistan significantly earlier and in greater numbers compared to the Osprey.